 Because prescription drugs are more often used for preventive care, they stave off more debilitating, more costly medical conditions requiring expensive and lengthy hospitalization.

-While a $600 annual prescription for two leading cholesterol-reducing drugs may seem expensive, it is the long-term effect of those drugs that helps avert an emergency bypass operation and lengthy hospital stay.
+With a $600 annual prescription for two leading cholesterol-reducing drugs may seem expensive, it is the long-term effect of those drugs that helps avert an emergency bypass operation and lengthy hospital stay.

 Socialized medicine is touted as a cure-all for expensive medical care.
-Yet how many of us would wish to be put on a waiting list for gall-bladder surgery or a heart-bypass surgery?
+Yet, how many of us would wish to be put on a waiting list for gall-bladder surgery or a heart-bypass surgery?

 With Wise’s plan, West Virginians may see a drastic reduction of services and lack of availability of life-saving drugs.

-It has been suggested that a market-oriented plan can be devised to help poor and low-income people get the medicine they need.
-This could be part of a competitive prescription drug benefit system that lets consumers shop around — choosing the health-care coverage that suits their needs and their pocketbooks.
+It has been suggested a market-oriented plan can be devised to help poor and low-income people get the medicine they need.
+This could be part of a competitive prescription drug benefit system that lets consumers shop around – choosing the health-care coverage that suits their needs and their pocketbooks.

 Competition in the pharmaceutical industry and wider choices are needed among public and private benefit plans – not a price-controlled Canadian system.

-It comes down to this — will it be the doctor or government prescribing our drugs?
+It comes down to this: Will it be the doctor or government prescribing our drugs?